Last Updated on — UpscaleDrinks.com is supported by our audience. When you purchase through links on our site, we may earn an affiliate commission.

 Jello shots need between 2 to 4 hours in the refrigerator to set correctly depending on the amount of alcohol you put in them.
 The more alcohol your Jello shot contains, the longer they’ll need to set.

-And this can be longer if you using something like 151 rum or Everclear in your Jell-O shot recipe due to their higher alcohol content.
+And this can be longer if you using something like Everclear in your strong Jell-O shot recipe due to their higher alcohol content.
 So plan ahead, if you make them in the afternoon, they’ll be perfect for your evening party.

 And don’t rush the process!
 Putting them in the freezer isn’t going to make them set faster.
 It’ll actually make them yucky as they will form ice crystals and loose some of their consistency, plus they can freezer burn which will ruin the taste.